 You are a solo traveler or unwillingly forced to do solo because of the WhatsApp group that had canceled all your plans?
 Then, no need to worry as I will guide you to make your solo trip to Goa Awesome and solo worthy.

-Every solo traveler was once a group traveler who would have either been forced to travel alone or generally does according to his/her interests.
+Every solo traveler was once used to be a group traveler.
+Which would have either forced to travel alone or generally does according to their Interest.

 But no worries, whosoever Goa is On,

-To make a month or even a few days worth remembering & that too a solo trip to Goa.
-Then, you need to follow your heart.
-Yes, that Dhak – Dhak heartbeat telling you to leave.
+To make a month or even a few days worth remembering & that too a solo trip to Goa, Then, you need to follow your heart.
+Yes, that Dhak – Dhak ordering you to move.

-I had mentioned below the four pillars of travel, everything revolves around these points if you had noticed closely.
+I had mentioned below the four pillars of travel & everything revolves around these points if you had seen them closely.